jschirrmacher/xcamp/README.md

 `npx sass --watch public/scss:public/dist/css` prior to modifying anything - this looks out for changing files in the `public` folder and re-generates the corresponding css file immediately.
 But you would need a second terminal to run `npm start` then.

-## Adding sponsors or partners

-The files for these can be found in /public/sponsors and /public/partners.
-If a new sponsor or partner is to be added, first get a logo in the required size and add it to the corresponding folders.
-New files need to be added to the repository by calling

-    git add <path to file>

-Then, open the .json file which is in the folder and add an entry for the sponsor or partner, by specifying a URL and the name of the logo file.

 ### Commit and push